MyCodingSucks/jekyll-dash-without-plugins/README.md

 ## Introduction
 **No plugins means no third-party plugins here.
 There is still one or two plugins maybe, but they are allowed to use.
 (In fact I don't know whether those plugins are used or not, but anyway :)**

+**Also the repo is going to "pull requests" to the bitbrain's repo later**

 The original one includes some plugins that isn't availible on GitHub Pages.
 And using plugins seems to be difficult for amateurs.
 (yes i CAN'T understand what he write about the pucking flugins)